bradfrost/atomic-design/chapter-1.md

 All of the above statements make the fundamental mistake of assuming a *page* is a uniform, isolated, quantifiable thing.
 The reality is that the Web is a fluid, bi-directional, interdependent medium.
 As soon as we come to terms with this fact, the notion of the page quickly erodes as a useful means to scope and create Web experiences.

 How long will a homepage take to build?
 Well, that sort of depends on what’s on it, right?
 Maybe the homepage simply consists of a  tagline and a background image, which means it could be done by lunch.
-Or maybe it’s chock full of carousels, dynamic forms, and third-party integrations.
+Or maybe it’s chock-full of carousels, dynamic forms, and third-party integrations.
 In that case, maybe the homepage will take several months to complete.

 As for the 30,000-page university website, it might be tempting to declare, “Thousands of pages!?
 Wow, that sounds challenging!”
 But in reality, those 30,000 pages may consist of three content types and two over-arching layouts.